-The City of Round Rock provides residential water, wastewater (sewer), stormwater drainage, and garbage and recycling collection services, at rates that continue to be among the lowest in the region.
+The City of Round Rock provides residential and commercial water, wastewater, and stormwater utility services, and garbage and recycling services at rates that continue to be among the lowest in the region.

 Monthly Residential Charges*

 Garbage and Recycling: $19.37 plus tax

 Wastewater (Sewer): Base Fee $13.27 plus $3.09 per 1,000 gallons

 |0 – 15,000||$2.56|

 |15,001 – 21,000||$3.20|

 Think that can go down the drain?
 Think again.
 Learn essential facts and tips to prevent sewage from overflowing on your property.
 See Wastewater At Home.

 Customers pay a monthly base fee, determined by meter size, plus the volume rate of $3.09 per 1,000 gallons of usage.
 Residential wastewater usage is determined following the Wastewater Averaging Method.

 Residential garbage and recycling curbside collection is provided by Central Texas Refuse and billed through the City of Round Rock.
 Garbage is collected once per week and recycling every other week on the same day – see My Pickup Day.